Keeping The Rivers Flowing Project

 If you would like to help your local community and river system, we are looking for local residents to become Community Ambassadors to help raise awareness on water issues and solutions.
 If you would like to get involved or further information click on the link below

 The South East of England receives half the rainfall than the rest of the UK with local residents in the South East also using more water daily – 152 litres per person per day, which is higher than the national average of 141 litres per person per day.
 With the changing climate there is greater pressure on our water resources, we need to work together to make sure there is water for everyone now and in the future.
 To find out how you can conserve water and help reduce stress on our local river systems check our leaflet.

 Drip Drop Summer School – 12th-15th August 2019

 In August 2019 Groundwork South in collaboration with Affinity Water delivered a free four day summer school called ‘Drip Drop Summer School’.
 The Drip Drop Summer School was an exciting and educational project engaging with young people to help raise awareness about the importance of water saving in a fun interactive environment.
 Find out more here: https://www.colnevalleypark.org.uk/drip-drop-drip-drop/

 Water awareness and conservation is incredibly important in Colne Valley.
 The water we use at home comes from underground sources called aquifers which provide water for rivers and other water bodies as well as for our homes.
 Thus the more water we use at home means there is less for local rivers and wildlife.
+A water awareness video was created as part of the ‘Keeping the Rivers Flowing’ project.
 Can you save water and save your local rivers?
-Check out this video to find out more.
+Find out more in the link below